PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 By default the field is empty.
 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

-Leaving this field empty disables the feature.
-Merchants can localize the label according to the store's available languages.

 **Delivery time of out-of-stock products with allowed backorders.** Merchants can indicate the delivery time of out-of-stock products with allowed backorders.
 It should be displayed in the front office product page, under the price, if the 'Default delivery time' is checked in the 'Shipping' tab of the product page (Catalog > Products).

 By default, the field is empty.
-Leaving this field empty disables the feature.
-Merchants can localize the label according to the store's available languages.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

 **Default pack stock management.** In case they sell packs of products, merchants can **select how to update the stock** among 3 different possibilities: